 When a Westie finds its way into our lives there may be emotional and stress related issues, so it is essential that they are assessed and given appropriate care.
-We use many complimentary therapies together with natural supplements and we combine that with allopathic medicine when necessary and a high quality diet to promote good health.
+We use many complementary therapies together with natural supplements and we combine that with allopathic medicine when necessary and a high quality natural diet to promote good health.
 We encourage anyone accepted for rehoming to continue with this management regime

 It is important to note that we do not have a holding centre of dogs for potential adopters to choose from!
 Our priority is to focus on the best interests of the westies in our care and this may not coincide with the wishes of those who would like to adopt a Westie.

 Our principal aim is to ensure that the westies coming to us are found permanent homes in order to avoid, as best as possible, future trauma and disruption.
-In some of the more extreme cases westies coming into our care have suffered from neglect and/or ill-treatment, these westies require extreme patience and special care to re-build their trust in interaction with humans.
+In some of the more extreme cases westies coming into our care have suffered from neglect and/or ill-treatment, these westies require extreme patience, understanding and special care to re-build their trust in interaction with humans.
 It is very important to consider carefully whether you as an individual or family are able to give such a dog the long-term patience, care and attention they will need in order to regain their confidence.

 Where dogs come in together as a pair, we will ensure that they stay together and are not split.
 The person adopting the dogs will need to sign to the fact that if one of the dogs proves to be unsuitable for its new home, they must both be returned to us together.